You can find more information about Ticino in our article Hiking in Ticino with 30 mountain railroads.

 Lake Lugano Region

 In southern Ticino and below the regions of Lake Maggiore and Bellinzona is the Lake Lugano region.
-The cultural city of Lugano is the most important city.
+The city of culture Lugano is the most important city.
 This region is also called "Sottoceneri", that is, the region below the Monteceneri.
 The Monteceneri is a pass at 554 meters above sea level that separates the Magadino plain from the Vedeggio valley.
 Since 2020, the Ceneri base tunnel has ensured that trains can reach the south even faster or vice versa.

 This small region forms the southernmost tip of Ticino and is enclosed on three sides by Italy.
 The towns of Breggia, Chiasso and Mendrisio characterize the region.
 The municipality of Balerna is divided by the A2 highway, which continues into Italy.
 Breggia and San Pietro are surrounded by beautiful and hilly nature, most of which is now protected.
 Chiasso is the southernmost town in the whole of Switzerland.